beeva-danielmiranda/hello-cells/README.md

 3.0.0

-Now we can see how the components communicate in ur app, using two simple components.
+Now we can see how the components communicate in your app, using two simple components.
+Described in [guide3]

+4.0.0

+At this tag we need to lear how to create our own component.
+Take a look at this 'custom-component' and how easy you can create it using cells scaffold 'generator­-cells'.
+./example_components/custom_component/
+See commands in [guide4]

 ### Tech

 * [node.js]
 * [npm] - Node Package Manager
 * [gulp] - Build system
+* [cells-starter-kit]
+* [cells-component-generator]

 ### Installation